 Wolfgang Clement (Federal Minister of Economics and Labor) praised the laureate's contributions to practical labor market research and emphasized the prominent role of IZA in providing policy advice on labor market issues.

 The subsequent panel discussion on the prospects of German labor market reform included such high-profile discussants as Edward Lazear, Wolfgang Clement, Friedrich Merz (Vice Chairman, CDU/CSU Parliamentary Faction), Horst Neumann (Board Member for Human Resources, AUDI), IZA Director Klaus F. Zimmermann, and Florian Gerster (former State Minister), who moderated the debate.

 The laudation for Edward Lazear was held by Uschi Backes-Gellner (University of Zurich), who praised Lazear as a driving force behind personnel economics.
 Lazear himself stressed in his acceptance speech the strong influence of personnel economics on entrepreneurial practices and strategies.
-He applauded IZA's decision to establish a new research program in this field and to appoint Armin Falk, an expert in behavioral an personnel economics, as IZA Research Director.

 - Award Statement